 The taste of summer in a scrumptious cocktail; Watermelon Mojitos!
-This white rum cocktail is easy to whip up and share.
+Like my Mango Mojitos, this white rum cocktail is easy to whip up and share.
 Single serve and pitcher ready, for your convenience!

 The simple pleasures of summer with the anticipation of long weekends, lingering picnics, long beach walks and vacation.
 These are the things I love most about summer.

 Too, it’s the fresh produce.

-Watermelon hits the top of my list so naturally watermelon mojitos are on the agenda!
+Watermelon hits the top of the list so naturally watermelon mojitos are on the agenda!

 But there’s reason for a white rum cocktail, anyway.
 To celebrate the joys of summer and…

 …Rob and I celebrated our twenty seventh (!!) anniversary last week!